 Comp & Benefits Alert | January.11.2018

 The Tax Cuts and Jobs Act (the "Act") expanded the scope of the $1 million dollar deduction limitation under Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)") and, subject to a transition rule, eliminated the exception for performance-based compensation.
 This Alert analyzes the impact of the changes on executive performance-based pay practices and concludes that, while issuers will have a little more flexibility in setting and determining the satisfaction of performance goals, annual bonuses and long-term equity incentives will remain performance-based to address shareholder concerns.
+Although this Alert is of primary interest to public companies, privately held companies that have registered debt offerings and certain foreign private issuers, it may also become of greater interest to late stage private companies if the IPO transition rule described at the end of this Alert were to be repealed.

 Summary of Changes to Section 162(m)